Siefeldin-Sobih/Siefeldin-Sobih.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Got hired as a Teaching Assistant for BIOL 3070 - Computational Approaches to Biology for the Fall 2025 Semester
+Hired as a Teaching Assistant for BIOL 3070 - Computational Approaches to Biology for the Fall 2025 Semester